-Ludovic Thilly is Full Professor at the University of Poitiers.
-Since 2012, he is Executive Vice-Rector in charge of European Networks.
-Member of the Executive Board of the Coimbra Group since 2015, he was elected Chair in June 2017 and re-elected in June 2020 for four years.
+Ludovic Thilly is a Full Professor of Physics at the University of Poitiers and, since 2012, has served as Vice-Rector in charge of European Strategy and the EC2U Alliance.
+A member of the Coimbra Group Executive Board since 2015, he was elected Chair in June 2017 and has been re-elected twice since.
+His current mandate runs until 2028.

 Beatrix Busse is Professor of English Linguistics and the Vice-Rector for Student Affairs and Teaching at the University of Cologne.
 From 2011 to 2019 she held the Chair of English Linguistics at Heidelberg University where she was appointed as Vice-Rector for Teaching and Student Affairs twice, from 2013 to 2019.
 Beatrix Busse has a broad range of research interests that include stylistics, corpus linguistics, history of English and historical pragmatics, socio-linguistics, language in urban space with a focus on Brooklyn, New York, and transfer linguistics.